 Branding

 Please keep in mind that in our fundraising we want to stay on brand.
-Candidly, it would be easier to raise money sometimes if we played the “poor me” card.
+Candidly, it would sometimes be easier to raise money if we played the “poor me” card.
 That is not our brand.
 Our messaging should consistently be honest and positive.
 It is okay to talk about how it is hard to win acceptance, but let us not reinforce negative stereotypes.

 Borrowing Money